California Self-Driving Car Crash Causes Legal Concerns

 The survey showed that 64 percent of drivers are concerned about sharing the road with autonomous cars.
-Nearly three in four respondents in the survey want the DOT to come up with safety standards for the advanced new features that are a part of self-driving cars.
+Nearly three in four respondents in the survey want the DOT to develop safety standards for the advanced new features that are a part of self-driving cars.

-The phone survey was carried out from December 7th to the 10th, 2017, and involved 1,005 adult participants across the country.
-Questions included in the survey ranged from assessing the comfort of the respondents with sharing the roadways with autonomous vehicles to evaluating their opposition or support for regulations.
+The phone survey involved 1,005 adult participants nationwide.
+Questions included in the survey ranged from assessing the respondents' comfort with sharing the roadways with autonomous vehicles to evaluating their opposition or support for regulations.

-Driverless car development and testing are now on a fast track, with as many as 20 states now permitting some form of testing.
+Driverless car development and testing are now on a fast track, with as many as 20 states permitting some testing.
 According to the California DMV, the state has allowed the testing of dozens of autonomous vehicles by 49 companies.

 States such as Arizona have adopted an 'open for business' approach to self-driving technology.
 Waymo and Uber are actively testing these autonomous cars on public roads in the state.

-Congress has, meanwhile, shown overwhelming support to pave way for the rapid development of self-driving cars, while the US DOT has maintained a largely industry-friendly approach to the development and testing of autonomous vehicles.
+Congress has, meanwhile, shown overwhelming support to pave the way for the rapid development of self-driving cars.
+At the same time, the US DOT has maintained a largely industry-friendly approach to developing and testing autonomous vehicles.

-According to Shaun Kildare, who is a research director with the Advocates for Highway and Auto Safety, the survey results show that people have serious concerns about the entry of autonomous vehicles and want the federal government to adopt a hands-on approach.
+According to Shaun Kildare, a research director with the Advocates for Highway and Auto Safety, the survey results show that people have serious concerns about the entry of autonomous vehicles and want the federal government to adopt a hands-on approach.